cyfronet-fid/sat4envi/README.md

 During bootstrap Flyway will migrate the schema based on migrations placed in `src/main/resources/db/migration`.

-In the `development` mode the DB and GeoServer are seeded by components from `pl.cyfronet.s4e.db.seed`.
+In the `development` mode the DB is seeded by components from `pl.cyfronet.s4e.db.seed`.
 They are executed on every startup, but they can also be run by setting appropriate profiles.

+If you want Products in your instance, see [the instructions in Seeding Products](#seeding-products).

 To bake version into the application (to be seen by the testers, etc) package application while having environmental variable `NG_VERSION` set to the specified string which will be shown in the application.